 Grounded hope—the understanding that if you take action you can make things better.

 silence is not the answer

 Sandberg talks about how the silence, the elephant in the room that nobody wanted to address after her husband’s death actually made the situation WORSE for her.
 That was very interesting insight for me, because I always felt that when I’ve encountered friends that are dealing with a tragic event, the best course of action is to avoid the topic.

 I was wrong.
 Sandberg explains that the mindset of “if I bring it up, they’ll remember” is ridiculous.
 A tragic event sticks with somebody regardless of whether or not you talk about it, they won’t suddenly forget.
 The issue specifically when dealing with someone’s death is that through silence we’re not remembering the person, we’re not honoring the person.
 If we’re silent and we don’t talk about the elephant in the room, we’re not giving the other person the opportunity to remember and that person may feel that their loved one has gone forgotten.

 Post-traumatic growth could take five different forms: finding personal strength, gaining appreciation, forming deeper relationships, discovering more meaning in life, and seeing new possibilities.

-One thing I like about this book is that the ideas discussed are relevant for a variety of tragic events, not only death.
+The ideas discussed are relevant for a variety of tragic events, not only death.
 Although Sandberg talks about her personal experiences dealing with the death of her husband, the ideas and the message is relevant for any adversity or grievance you may be dealing with.